 My home is filled with vintage rugs, mainly from Turkey, and a few from Morocco as well.
 They are one of my collections that I am pretty sure I will love forever (along with vintage scarves, brass objects and mid-century ceramics).

-Vintage rugs are unique.
+Vintage Rugs are Unique

 Similar to vintage clothing, there is an appeal to me that when I buy a vintage rug I probably will not see it in two of my friends’ homes as well.
 Maybe this kind of thing doesn’t bother you, and I am slightly embarrassed to say that it does bother me.

 The thing I love most about my vintage rugs is that they LAST.
 Most of my rugs have some wear (some of them a LOT of wear) when they arrive to my home.
 I like that they are already worn in and I love the idea that they have lived in many homes before us, and that they will live in many homes after us, too.

 Eventually, I began to realize that with all the money I was spending on disposable rugs I could buy better quality rugs and learn to clean them (in my experience, I prefer to clean my own rugs over taking them in to a rug cleaner).

 I grew up loving vintage and buying most of my clothing and housewares from thrift shops.
 As I got older, I kept a place in my heart for vintage, but began to mix it with different styles.
 I also began to be more thoughtful with my purchases.
 I used to walk into a flea market and fill up a cart.

 Bottom line, I think that learning to be really picky about the vintage you buy is absolutely KEY if you want to curate a strong style in your home (or closet).

-Buy for specific rooms.
+Buy for Specific Rooms

 I have a lot of experience with this mistake, to be honest!
 I see a rug I can’t live without and I tell myself, “I’ll find a spot for it.”
 Well, that might work, but it might not.
 It’s much wiser to shop with a room in mind and measure in advance to know what size you need.

 When I shop online, I always use search terms—first for size like “runner,” “area rug” or specific sizes like “2×3”.
 Then I also add color search terms because it’s VERY easy to stray from your color palette when shopping vintage.

-Places I shop for vintage rugs.
+Places I Shop for Vintage Rugs

 It’s a DREAM come true because it is so incredibly helpful to see them in your space.
 I purchased quite a few rugs from her (like my bathroom vanity runner) that I honestly wouldn’t have selected online, but they just looked really good IN my space.